-Wake on LAN
+Wake on LAN (WOL) Feature

-(WOL) Feature

 The WOL feature sets the speed at which the network adapter connects to the network while the adapter is in Wake on LAN (WOL) mode which is enabled automatically.
 The default speed for WOL mode is 100 Mb.
 An adapter can negotiate speeds between 10 Mb and 100 Mb.
 You cannot configure this feature because it is enabled automatically.

 The WOL feature is supported on the AT-2973T and AT-2973T/4 adapters.
-It is not supported on the AT-2973SX adapter.
+It is not supported on the AT-2973SX and AT-VNC10S adapters.
 For more information, see "Limitations" on page 66.

-Note For specific systems, see your system documentation for information about support of the WOL feature.
-Adaptive Interrupt Frequency The adapter driver intelligently adjusts host interrupt frequency based on traffic conditions to increase overall application throughput.
-When traffic is light, the adapter driver interrupts the host for each received packet, minimizing latency.
+For specific systems, see your system documentation for information about support of the WOL feature.

+Adaptive The adapter driver intelligently adjusts host interrupt frequency based on Interrupt traffic conditions to increase overall application throughput.
+When traffic is Frequency light, the adapter driver interrupts the host for each received packet, minimizing latency.
 When traffic is heavy, the adapter issues one host interrupt for multiple, back-to-back incoming packets, preserving host CPU cycles.

-ASIC with Embedded RISC Processor The core control for Broadcom NetXtreme II adapters resides in a tightly integrated, high-performance ASIC.
-The ASIC includes a RISC processor.
-This functionality provides the flexibility to add new features to the card and adapts it to future network requirements through software downloads.
+ASIC with Embedded RISC Processor This functionality provides the flexibility to add new features to the card and adapts it to future network requirements through software downloads.
 This functionality also enables the adapter drivers to exploit the built-in host offload functions on the adapter as host operating systems are enhanced to take advantage of these functions.

+Supported

+OperatingThe Broadcom NetXtreme II adapter has software support for the following

+operating systems:

+Environments

-Supported Operating The Broadcom NetXtreme II adapter has software support for the following operating systems: Environments Microsoft Windows Server 2003 (32-bit and 64-bit extended) Microsoft Windows Server 2008 (32-bit and 64-bit extended) Microsoft Windows Server 2008 R2 (32-bit and 64-bit extended) Microsoft Windows Vista (32-bit and 64-bit extended) Microsoft Windows 7 (32-bit and 64-bit extended) Microsoft Windows Server 2008 R2 Hyper-V Linux (32-bit and 64-bit extended) MS-DOS ESX Server (VMware) Citrix XenServer
+- □ Microsoft Windows Server 2003 (32-bit and 64-bit extended) - □ Microsoft Windows Server 2008 (32-bit and 64-bit extended) - □ Microsoft Windows Server 2008 R2 (32-bit and 64-bit extended) - Microsoft Windows Vista (32-bit and 64-bit extended) - □ Microsoft Windows 7 (32-bit and 64-bit extended) - Microsoft Windows Server 2008 R2 Hyper-V - □ Linux (32-bit and 64-bit extended) - □ MS-DOS - □ ESX Server (VMware) - Citrix XenServer